approov/quickstart-ionic-advancedhttp/REFERENCE.md

 cordova.plugin.http.approovSetProceedOnNetworkFail();
 ```

-Note that this should be used with *CAUTION* because it may allow a connection to be established before any dynamic pins have been received via Approov. thus potentially opening the channel to a MitM.
+Note that this should be used with *CAUTION* because it may allow a connection to be established before any dynamic pins have been received via Approov, thus potentially opening the channel to a MitM.

 ## SetTokenHeader
 Sets the header that the Approov token is added on, as well as an optional prefix String (such as "`Bearer `").
 By default the token is provided on `Approov-Token` with no prefix.